chrispmonkey/codeguide-expo-firebase-1/KNOWN_DEVELOPMENT_WARNINGS.md

 ## 📋 **Summary for Production**

-Both warnings are **SAFE TO IGNORE** because:
+Current status of development warnings:

-1. **Firebase Auth Warning:**
+1. **Firebase Auth Warning:** ✅ **FIXED**
-   - ✅ Authentication works correctly
+   - ✅ Authentication works correctly with proper persistence
-   - ✅ Users can sign up, sign in, and sign out
+   - ✅ Sessions persist between app restarts in all environments
-   - ✅ All auth flows function as expected
+   - ✅ All auth flows function optimally
-   - ⚠️ Sessions just don't persist between app restarts (minor inconvenience)
+   - ✅ No more Firebase Auth persistence warnings

-2. **Navigation Warning:**
+2. **Navigation Warning:** ⚠️ **DEVELOPMENT ONLY** (Safe to ignore)
    - ✅ All screens and navigation work correctly
    - ✅ Users can navigate through the app smoothly
    - ✅ Warning is development-only and won't appear in production